Take an interactive journey through Quebec society — dans les deux langues

 Conceived and led by Warren and Jack Jedwab, vice-president of the Association for Canadian Studies and the Canadian Institute for Identities and Migration, the new online course asks students to embark on an interactive learning experience with weekly guest lecturers, engaging archival video, virtual tours and more.

-Among the guest lecturers are Concordians Hillary Kaell, professor in the Department of Religions and Cultures, Patrick Leroux professor in the Department of English and the Département d'études françaises), as well as Nathalie Bondil, director of the Montreal Museum of Fine Arts and former provincial politician Yolande James.
+Among the guest lecturers are Concordians Hillary Kaell, professor in the Department of Religions and Cultures, Patrick Leroux, professor in the Department of English and the Département d'études françaises, as well as Nathalie Bondil, director of the Montreal Museum of Fine Arts and Yolande James, former provincial politician.

 The course is designed to be fun, quick and informative, explains Warren.
 Among the assignments is a walking tour of Wellington Street in the Verdun borough.
 Students can complete the assignment through Google Street View or go in person, depending on their location and availability.